Describe the software-as-a-service (SaaS) model

 Dashboards are comprised of components.
 Each component links to a report or external source.
 Each report can provide only one summary field (two for matrix reports).
 The component determines how the data of the report is presented.
 Dashboards are only as current as the last time they were refreshed.
 A dashboard refresh can be done manually, or can be scheduled on a daily/weekly/monthly and emailed upon automated refresh.

-Documents are different than files attached to objects.
+are different than files attached to objects.
 Documents are shared online documents and are used this is where you would store graphics for email templates and other files that Salesforce uses.

 Forecasts can be used to project revenue, and track user quotas.
 Customizable forecasting can be used for users to override projections in opportunities.